JeonJaeHyeong/DPL/README.md

     TEST.ALLOW_LOAD_FROM_CACHE True \
 ```

+## Comments on Training Dynamics

+During the training process, our model initially shows very high mean recall but low recall.
+As training progresses, mean recall tends to decrease while recall increases.
+The performance metrics reported in our paper represent the optimal balance point between recall and mean recall.

+If you are unable to reproduce the performance reported in the paper, try adjusting the learning rate to make these changes more gradual.
+This can help you find a better balance point between recall and mean recall, potentially leading to improved overall performance.

 ## Citations

 If you find this project helps your research, please kindly consider citing our papers in your publications.